goshippo/about-us/hiring.md

 ### Helpful Notes

-We understand that on-site technical interviews can be stressful but we're looking for some specific things while conducting the interviews and sometimes, there's not a "single right answer".
+We understand that on-site technical interviews can be stressful but we're looking for some specific things while conducting our interviews, they are:

 * technical problem solving
 * situational technical problem
 * situational behavioral problem

+Also, take a breath and relax, we're not trying to trick you or give you ridiculous puzzle or math problems :).

 Here's a full [flow](rsrcs/hiring_tree.png) diagram in case you're curious, and is not completely accurate as we do adjust based on the your skills.